YDD9/docker-python-hello-kubernetes/README.md

 check kubelet status on master and on nodes check `kubectl describe pods python-hello-deployment`

-work on each errors, normally the kube-dns is troublesome, install different CNI is one option
+work on each errors, normally the kube-dns is troublesome, try different CNI is last option
 ```
 $ journalctl -u kubelet
 $ journalctl -xe